BaukF/esphome-rfm69x/README.md

   - [x] Wiring for chip
   - [ ] wiring for serial
 - [x] Get bare minimum SPI component working
-  - [x] Get the SPI bus talking and return value from FRFM
+  - [x] Get the SPI bus talking and return value from FRFM, using loop as delayed log output (v0.1)
+  - [x] Get the module working through the correct setup() function
   - [ ] Consider test and try interactions with chip
 - [x] Rename and redefine
 - [x] Upload to GIT